ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 ## What tasks can machine learning do?

+What can we do with this data?

+Size, missing values, cover all seasons (dose the past look like the future)

 ### Three branches of machine learning

 To learn these patterns, machine learning makes use of three distinct learning signals, which separates machine learning into three branches.